small-tech/site.js/README.md

 ## Dynamic routes

-You can include very basic dynamic routes by including JavaScript files that export middleware-style functions in a special _.routes_ folder in the root folder of your web content.
+You can include very basic dynamic routes by including JavaScript files that export middleware-style functions in a special _.dynamic_ folder in the root folder of your web content.
 The syntax and conventions are [detailed here](https://source.ind.ie/hypha/tools/web-routes-from-files).

-So, for example, if you wanted to have a dynamic route that showed the server CPU load and free memory, you could create a file called _.routes/server-stats.js_ in your web folder with the following content:
+So, for example, if you wanted to have a dynamic route that showed the server CPU load and free memory, you could create a file called _.dynamic/server-stats.js_ in your web folder with the following content:

 ```js
 const os = require('os')